Bandie/grub2-signing-extension/README.md

 Run `grub2-unsign` and `grub2-mkconfig -o /boot/grub/grub.cfg`.

+Also you should reinstall grub2, using something like `grub-install /dev/sda`.

 ### Suddenly I can't boot!
 This is YOUR FAULT!

 No. An important signature is bad.
 So GRUB2 didn't run this part of code/configuration/kernel/whatever.
+You could do a chroot using an USB dongle with a GNU/Linux distribution on it.
+If you're chrooted to your system run `grub2-verify`.
+If you think this happened through an update shortly done by you, you may want to run `gpg-agent --daemon ; grub2-update-kernel-signatures`.

-### Okay, I really got some bad signatures.
+### Okay, I really got some bad signatures not caused by me.
 What do I do now?

 Check your system thoroughly.
 Check it about malicious software.
 Check it about malicious connections.
 CHECK EVERYTHING.